As one's usage of DOS increases along

 The preceding will assign the value of `2' to the name "level".
 The information is stored in the environment as " %LEVEL% " which remains there until it is deleted or the system is rebooted.
 So anywhere %LEVEL% is found, it will be replaced with the value of `2'.
 Using such variables means that the user need not type the contents out every time.
 Instead, the shortcut of %LEVEL% can be employed.
 The above example may not seem like much of a shortcut because it takes more to type "level" than `2', but as you read on, the advantage shall become apparent.

 A variable is not only a shortcut to fewer keystrokes.
-If one was to not assign information as a variable and then at some point wanted to change that information, every instance of this change would have to be retyped.
+If one were to not assign information as a variable and then at some point wanted to change that information, every instance of this change would have to be retyped.
 If there are dozens of references to that information, it would mean a lot of retyping.
 Using a variable to represent that information means only one change needs to be made, and that needs to be done only where the variable was originally defined.
 Once one assigns the variable its new contents, all the other locations where the variable is used will automatically reference that change of contents through the variable's name.

 Note that such variables cannot be edited directly.
 However, the equivalent edit may be achieved by restating the name of the variable but with the changed value.
 So if one issues: